-This research has been partially supported by the grant GA16-05179S of the Czech Grant Agency "Fault-Tolerant and Attack-Resistant Architectures Based on Programmable Devices: Research of Interplay and Common Features" (2016-2018); and CTU project SGS17/213/OHK3/3T/18.
+This research has been partially conducted during author's Erasmus internship at Ruhr-Universitaet Bochum under supervision of prof. Amir Moradi.
+It has been partially supported by the grant GA16-05179S of the Czech Grant Agency "Fault-Tolerant and Attack-Resistant Architectures Based on Programmable Devices: Research of Interplay and Common Features" (2016-2018); and CTU project SGS17/213/OHK3/3T/18.